MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 On Windows, you'll also need the KeePass database path to read IntelliJ credentials.
 You can find the path in IntelliJ settings under **File > Settings > Appearance & Behavior > System Settings > Passwords**.
 Note down the location of the KeePassDatabase path.

-## Authenticating a user account with IntelliJ IDEA
+## Authenticate a user account with IntelliJ IDEA

 The following example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `IntelliJCredential` on a workstation with IntelliJ IDEA installed, and the user has signed in with an Azure account.